-Your reputation online consists of various personal records and information available online that can be traced back to you.
+Your digital reputation consists of various personal records and information available online that can be traced back to you.
 Personal reputation management and protection include identity profile monitoring, which includes all your personal information such as name, address, contact information, current and previous locations, public records, relatives, associates, employment records, education records, various assets, and much more.

 Your business reputation is closely related to your personal reputation.
 Many people may judge your business based on your own personal records and information about you and your business online.
-To ensure that your business reputation is not affected by your personal records, we recommend that you keep an eye on your identity profile and manage the information that shows up about you on the Internet.
+To ensure that your business reputation score is not affected by your personal records, we recommend that you keep an eye on your identity profile and manage the information that shows up about you on the Internet.

 Information about you can be taken from various Internet profiles and accounts that you have registered or used in the past.
-Various types of data come up in our reputation management service to help you take control of what personal details and information exists online or was exposed on one of the websites or services that you use.
+Various types of data come up in our reputation monitoring and management service to help you take control of what personal details and information exists online or was exposed on one of the websites or services that you use.

 Exposed public records have a direct effect on your online reputation.
 Certain types of public records could have a more significant impact on your reputation than other types.
-Public records with the most perceived impact on your reputation are criminal records, arrests, driving records, bankruptcies, liens & judgments, and many more.
+Public records with the most perceived impact on your reputation score are criminal records, arrests, driving records, bankruptcies, liens & judgments, and many more.

-Vital records about you can be a big part of reputation management since they contain direct information about you and your life’s events.
+Vital records about you can be a big part of reputation score management since they contain direct information about you and your life’s events.
 Vital records should be checked for any inaccuracies or omissions to make sure your information is correct.
 Some of the vital records include DOB, marriage records, divorce records, birthplace, and other important details.

 Good credit is part of a good reputation.
 It’s important to have your credit information checked out.
-We recommend that you scan your credit score and credit reports for any missing or wrong information and enroll in credit monitoring that gives you regular access to your credit profile and available data to manage your records and your reputation accordingly.
+We recommend that you scan your credit score and credit reports for any missing or wrong information and enroll in credit monitoring that gives you regular access to your credit profile and available data to manage your records and control your reputation accordingly.

 Your reputation starts with basic public information that is available about you on the Internet.
 Some of the information that you can keep an eye on in your public profile includes names and addresses, contact information, locations, phone numbers, email addresses, usernames, user IDs, relatives, associates, employment, etc.